Plus-1000/Point-cloud-noise-reduction/README.md

-# Point-cloud-noisy-reduction
+# Point-cloud-noise-reduction
-Compress noisy points toward the "middle face"
+Normally we use the outlier removal method for point cloud noise reduction,